alexrdeacon/Data-Analyst-Portfolio/NFL Career Length Analysis/NFL_Draft_Career_Length_Analysis.md

 With their 1st round pick, NFL teams should focus their scouting efforts to Miami (FL) followed cloesly by Texas, Ohio St. and Tennessee.
 Regardless of round, NFL teams should focus their scouting effors to Miami (FL), USC, Penn St., Notre Dame and Florida if they wish to get the longest possible career out of the player they draft.

 ## Position Played

+Positions have been changed, combined and updated within excel before importing to SQL server management studio.
+Refer to cleaning notes [here](CLEANING_NOTES.md#) for a short summary of changes.

 We have round and college data, but we have no data on the numerous positions in the NFL.
 On average, which drafted position has the longest career?